Cheeger constants, structural balance, and spectral clustering analysis for signed graphs: Signed Cheeger constants and higher order spectral gaps

 \begin{proof} (i).
 First observe that $F(u)$ and $f(u)$ share the same sign.
-W.l.o.g., we can assume $f(u)> 0$ for our purposes.
+Without loss of generality, assume $f(u)> 0$.
 Then the proof can be done as in \cite[Claim 3.3]{KLLOT2013}.
-Since the argument is not long, we recall it here.
+For the readers' convenience, we recall it here.
 Suppose $f(u)\in [t_i, t_{i+1}]$ for some $i$.
 Then by the Cauchy-Schwarz inequality,